 Happy World Storytelling Day!

 Happy World Storytelling Day!
-To celebrate, we interviewed the fantastic Sally Pomme Clayton.
+To celebrate, we interviewed the fantastic author of The Phoenix of Persia, Sally Pomme Clayton.
 Sally Pomme Clayton is an incredible performance, storyteller and writer.
 You can read her interview below:

 What impact can storytelling have on children?